star8kid/star8kid/README.md

 - 🌱 I’m currently learning ...
       Arduino, C++ Concepts and Python
 - 💞️ I’m looking to collaborate on ...
-      I can't.
-Not smart enough yet.
-Sorry.

 - 📫 How to reach me ...
-DNI